Psychology and Counseling Faculty

 Faculty, Counseling

-Schneider has been privileged to present her academic work and research at several international conferences, and her work in the fields of special education and educational psychology appears in various academic journals, textbooks and professional manuals.
-She has also contributed to award-winning educational software programs, such as MindPlay Virtual Reading Coach and MindPlay Comprehensive Reading Program.
+Schneider belongs to the American Psychological Association, International Dyslexia Association and Learning Disabilities Association of America.
+Her research appears in academic journals, textbooks and professional manuals.
+She has contributed to educational software programs including MindPlay Virtual Reading Coach and MindPlay Comprehensive Reading Program.

 Schneider, D., Richter, C. G., Li, C., Kinnie, B., Moore, K., Sawtelle, K., Chen, D., Tollett, B., Prachiben, P., O’Hagan, E., & Hoeft, F. (2024, September).
 A Systematic review of the effects of intervention on the brain and behaviour in individuals with autism spectrum disorders.
 Poster presented at the 2024 Flux Congress, Baltimore, Maryland, USA.